tarsil/saffier/docs/migrations/migrations.md

 This will make sure we don't create objects.
 Nice technique and quite practical.

-Now that we have our details about the database and registry, it is time to use the [Migration](#migration) object in the application.
+Now that we have our details about the database and registry, it is time to register the active Saffier `Instance` in the application.

 #### Using Ravyn